RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 Before you proceed, ensure that the default settings are applied to the Directory Sever:

-1. From the Windos **Start** menu, open the Services application.
-Navigate to Rocket Directory Server service to view its status and set it to **Running** if it is not already started.
+1. From the Windows **Start** menu, open the Services application.
+Navigate to the Directory Server service to view its status and set it to **Running** if it is not already started.
 <!-- Rocket Directory Server service is still called Micro Focus Directory Server-->
 2. In Eclipse, click the Server Explorer view.